ednisley/TC4Server/README.md

 completed, a USB HID report is sent if it has been at least T milliseconds since the last report.
 By default, T is 5000 ms (5 seconds).
 The REPORT command changes the reporting period to any value from 500 ms to 65535 ms in units of milliseconds.
-In this case, the GET command returns the last sampled value for the requested port.
+When built with USB HID support, the GET command returns the last sampled value for the requested port.

 The PORTS command specifies which ports to sample.
 Port 0 is always sampled and thus may not be controlled via the PORTS command.
 The ports are always